Is there a storm ahead? Cashflow management is key

 6. Are you paying the right amount of VAT?

-Depending upon the basis of your VAT registration, some of the tips below from our VAT Director Colin Laidlaw may help you.
+Depending upon the basis of your VAT registration, some of the tips below may help you.

 • Maximise the VAT you are entitled to – Are you recovering all the VAT on expenditure, such as staff expenses?